8-10-19 added comments on 2019 inflation rates

 To properly adjust the cost of construction over time you must use actual final cost indices, otherwise known as selling price indices.

-ENRBCI and ENRCCI are prefect examples of commonly used indices that DO NOT represent whole building costs, yet are widely used to adjust project costs.
+ENRBCI and RSMeans input indices are examples of commonly used indices that DO NOT represent whole building costs, yet are widely used to adjust project costs.
 An estimator can get into trouble adjusting project costs if not using appropriate indices.
+This plot of cost indices for nonresidential buildings shows how input indices did not drop during the 2008-2010 recession while all other final cost indices dropped.

 Labor input is currently experiencing cost increases.
 When there is a shortage of labor, contractors may pay a premium to keep their workers.
 Unemployment in construction is the lowest on record.
 The JOLTS ( Job Openings and Labor Turnover Survey) is at or near all-time highs.
 A tight labor market will keep labor costs climbing at the fastest rate in years.